wakaflocka17/lip/README.md

 # LiP Lab

+LiP students are expected to fork the repository and push solutions to the exercises on their fork.

 ## Ocaml basics #1

 You can work on these exercises using the online Ocaml playground: [Try Ocaml](https://try.ocamlpro.com/).